Guard Leadership 2026/27

 must meet the following requirements:

-- at least one marching season with Show Band (non-Color Guard) PLUS one season with OHHS Winter Guard.
+- at least one season with OHHS Winter Guard

-- Fill out the leadership packet, complete with all questions answered and attached essay.
+- Submit leadership packet, complete with all questions answered and attached essay.

 Audition Packet Inclusions